Towards Generative Ray Path Sampling for Faster Point-to-Point Ray Tracing: Motivations and Notations

 In city-scale \gls{3d} scenes, $N$ can easily exceed $10^6$ (e.g., the number of triangular facets), and $N^K$ thus becomes too large either to fit in memory or to be simulated in a reasonable time.
 There are three principal countermeasures to this fundamental problem: (i) resort to \gls{rl}, a method that launches rays with a given angular separation from a transmitter node, e.g., \gls{tx}, and collects all rays passing in the vicinity of a receiver node, e.g., \gls{rx}; (ii) use a heuristic approach to reduce the number of path candidates (e.g., the \textit{Fibonacci} method used in Sionna \cite{sionnart}); or (iii) compute some kind of visibility tree---or visibility matrix---to avoid generating path candidates that eventually lead to invalid ray paths\cite{visibilitytree,mpt}.
-Solution (iii), though potentially time-efficient, has the major drawback of being very difficult to implement in practice, since computing the visibility in a \gls{3d} scene is itself computationally expensive.
-Solution (ii) is a hybrid between \gls{rl} and \gls{p2p} \gls{rt}, and may depend on how good the heuristic is.
+Solution (iii) is potentially time-efficient; however, its implementation in practice is challenging, since computing the visibility in a \gls{3d} scene is itself computationally expensive.
+Solution (ii) is a hybrid of \gls{rl} and \gls{p2p} \gls{rt}, and may depend on how good the heuristic is.

 \Gls{ml} models have already shown very impressive results in generating discrete objects such as graphs \cite{zhu2022a} and protein structures \cite{jumper2021highly}.
-Following this line of investigation, instead of relying on a heuristic such as solution (ii), our motivation is to construct an \gls{ml} model that will learn how to sample valid path candidates in the set of all possible path candidates (\hyperlink{step:2}{2 - PC}).
+Following this line of investigation, instead of relying on a heuristic such as solution (ii), our motivation is to construct an \gls{ml} model that will learn how to sample valid path candidates in the set of all possible path candidates (step \hyperlink{step:2}{2}).
 In essence, our objective is to learn an \gls{ml} model that constructs a probability-based visibility tree, similarly to solution (iii).